Are Your Allergies Affecting Your Contacts?

 If nothing offers you relief, maybe it is time to see your doctor.
 He can prescribe medicines that may help.
 Also, schedule an eye exam.
 It is best to cover all bases to rule out any potential issues.

-Lastly, let us remind you that it is of utmost importance that you follow your doctor’s instructions.
-We can help your allergies affecting your contacts.
-Also, make sure you are wearing and cleaning them according to manufacturer’s directions.
+It’s important to follow your doctor’s instructions.
+It is also essential to make sure you are wearing and cleaning your contact lenses according to the manufacturer’s directions.
 Never overwear or misuse your lenses.
-Doing so can lead to serious consequences, including vision loss.
-Without a doubt, the most important maintenance for contact lens wearers is regular comprehensive eye exams.
-Early detection of impending issues is crucial for prevention of injury.
+Doing so can lead to severe consequences, including vision loss.
+Without a doubt, the most critical maintenance for contact lens wearers is regular comprehensive eye exams.
+Early detection of impending issues is crucial for the prevention of injury.